VisionEval/VisionEval-Docs/docs/05-validation.md

 * **Community Design** :  Policies that seek to enable shorter trips and alternate modes such as promotion of mixed use land use, transit service, bicycling, and parking management. ( group of L, B, P , T )
 * **Marketing/Incentive** : Policies that improve driving efficiency such as ecodriving,and Intelligent Transportation System efforts, as well as programs that reduce auto demand such as carsharing, and home or work-based transportation demand management.( group of D, E )
-* **Pricing : Policies** that move towards true cost pricing such as road user fees to pay for the cost of operating, maintaining and improving roads, pay-as-you-drive (PAYD) insurance, and environmental impact fees such as a carbon tax. ( C )
+* **Pricing : Policies** that move towards true cost pricing such as road user fees to pay for the cost of operating, maintaining and improving roads, and pay-as-you-drive (PAYD) insurance. ( C )
 * **Vehicles/Fuels** : Factors representing changes to future vehicles and fuels ( group of V, F )
 * **Income** : Context factor on the assumed growth of statewide average per capita income ( I )